Depth Exam Form

 The outcome of the depth exam is pass, retake, or fail.
 The decision is made by the internal committee by consensus and based on the student’s performance in conveying the significance of the research question, synthesis of prior work, research gap analysis, research questions and aims, and to a lesser extent outline of proposed methods.

-The student is expected to present their depth exam public component as a seminar, and as such is expected to publicize title and abstract to the department.
-On the day of the exam, copies of the slides and the bibliography must be provided to the committee so they may refer to them during the closed session.
+The student is expected to present their depth exam public component as a seminar, and submit the title and abstract to Nancy Guzman with a cc: to their committee three weeks in advance of the exam date.
+On the day of the exam, the student provides the committee with the Depth Exam form, copies of the slides and the bibliography so they may refer to them during the closed session.